-UC understands that being a student can be financially challenging, and that the COVID-19 pandemic has compounded the issue for some.
-It’s important to know that domestic students and international PhD students who are currently experiencing financial difficulties due to COVID-19 may be eligible for financial support via a newly created bursary named Pōhā Iti.
+UC understands that being a student can be financially challenging, and that the COVID-19 pandemic has made this even harder.
+However, domestic and international PhD students who are currently experiencing financial difficulties due to COVID-19 may be eligible for a newly created bursary named Pōhā Iti.

-The monetary value of the bursary is $3,000 split across three payments of $1,000 each, and there are 100 currently available for students who meet the eligibility criteria to apply for.
-For this, applicants must:
+The monetary value of the bursary is $3,000 split across three payments of $1,000 each, and there are currently 100 available for students who meet the eligibility criteria.
+To apply, applicants must:

 - Be a currently enrolled student

 - Be a part time or full time domestic student (Undergrad, Postgrad, PhD) or an international doctoral student studying towards a PhD or equivalent

 - Be currently in New Zealand

 - Demonstrate that you require assistance as a result of COVID-19